axelarnetwork/tofnd/README.md

 1. The information that is needed by the party in order to participate in subsequent _sign_ protocols that are associated with the completed _keygen_.
 2. The `public key` of the current _keygen_.

 Since multiple shares per party are supported, _keygen_'s result may produce multiple `SecretKeyShare`s.
-The collection of `SecretKeyShare`s is stored in the `Share KV Store` as the _value_ with the `session id` as the _key_.
+The collection of `SecretKeyShare`s is stored in the `Share KV Store` as the _value_ with the `key_uid` as _key_.

 Each `SecretKeyShare` is then encrypted using the party's `mnemonic`, and the encrypted data is sent to the client as bytes, along with the `public key`.
-The encrypted `SecretKeyShare`s are sent to facilitate recovery in case of data loss.
+We send the encrypted `SecretKeyShare`s to facilitate _recovery_ in case of data loss.

 The gRPC message of _keygen_'s data is the following:
 ```
 message KeygenOutput {
     bytes pub_key = 1;                       // pub_key
-    repeated bytes share_recovery_infos = 2; // recovery nfo
+    repeated bytes share_recovery_infos = 2; // recovery info
 }
 ```

 ### Unsuccessful keygen

 The `tofn` library supports fault detection.
-That is, if a party does not follow the protocol (e.g. by corrupting zero knowledge proofs, stalling messages etc), the fault detection mechanism is triggered, and the protocol ends prematurely with all honest parties composing a faulter list.
+That is, if a party does not follow the protocol (e.g. by corrupting zero knowledge proofs, stalling messages etc), a fault detection mechanism is triggered, and the protocol ends prematurely with all honest parties composing a faulter list.

 In this case, instead of the aforementioned result, _keygen_ returns a `Vec<Faulters>`, which is sent over the gRPC stream before closing the connection.

 ### File structure
-The _keygen_ protocol is implemented in [tofnd/src/gg20/keygen](https://github.com/axelarnetwork/tofnd/tree/recovery-api/src/gg20/keygen), which has the following file structure:
+_Keygen_ is implemented in [tofnd/src/gg20/keygen](https://github.com/axelarnetwork/tofnd/tree/recovery-api/src/gg20/keygen), which has the following file structure:

 ```
 ├── keygen